matthewsides/Mathematics/README.md

 Language/ID : C++, Repl.IT

 Algorithm:
+// Store or hold values that make a shape.

+// Take (input) X and Y cordinates (maximum amount of cords required equals four)

+// store the shaoe cords twice in the same variable.

+// Use pythagoras therom a2 + b2 = c2 on the pre stored cord values that when connected form either a square or rectangle.

+// Once the value has been doubled, added and squared by itself square root the value

+// Furthermore check the points to each other to decphiher what shaoe the cordinates form when measuring the distance and are connected.

+//

 For the Download, ZIP the repository and then extract the required files copying and pasting the code into an ID (Inparticular; Repl.IT, Visual Studios, etc.) for testing.
 Recommended: Use the command line console whilst in both build mode and with the finished build.